Laws affecting jurors

-The rights and responsibilities of jurors are governed by Maine law.
+Maine law governs the rights and responsibilities of jurors.
 You should be aware of the following provisions:

 Service will be extended if necessary to complete service in a particular case.
-A person will also not be required to serve on more than one grand jury or to serve as both a grand and a traverse juror.
-(14 M.R.S. § 1216)
+A person will also not be required to serve on more than one grand jury or to serve as both a grand and a traverse juror in any five year period (14 M.R.S. § 1216).

 Protection of jurors’ employment and health insurance.
 The clerk’s ofﬁce will prepare a juror service conﬁrmation letter upon request.
 An employer may not deprive an employee of employment or health insurance coverage because the employee receives or responds to a summons for jury service or serves as a juror.
 An employer is also prohibited from threatening or coercing an employee with respect to loss of employment or health insurance coverage.
 Employers who violate this law are guilty of a class E crime.
 The affected employee may bring a civil action for recovery of wages or health insurance benefits (14 M.R.S. § 1218).